 Posting of the minor on the student's academic transcript requires a minimum GPA of 2.0 in the minor.

-The program code for Imaging Systems Minor is IMGTSYS-MN.
+The plan code for Imaging Systems Minor is IMGTSYS-MN.

 This course will explore the business and technology fundamentals used in imaging systems.
 There will be an emphasis on the operation of devices/components used to optimize imaging systems.
 Fundamental concepts prevalent in imaging systems such as resolution, dynamic range, sensor architectures, printer and monitor technologies, color spaces, and image processing workflows will be presented.
 Emphasis will be on underlying principles of these technologies, proper selection of them, and how to best apply that knowledge to solve problems in the imaging industry.
 Potential careers in the imaging industry will be presented throughout the course.
 (This course is restricted to students in the APIMGS-MN minor or IMGTSYS-MN or PHOTO-MN.)
 Lecture 3 (Fall).